pymc-devs/pymcon_web_series_website/content/cfp.md

 **Contact email**.
 It will be confidential and only accessible to PyMCon Web Series organizers

-**Name and a short bio**.
-This will be used when advertising your event.
-The bio should not be longer than 100 words.

 **Time zone**.
 It will not be taken into account when reviewing the proposal.
 It may be used to schedule activities related to your event (depending on the format you propose) and identify a PyMCon Web Series lead best able to coordinate with you through the development process.

 **Other comments**.
 The PyMCon Web Series aims to be an inclusive conference and we are ready to cover any specific need we may have missed.